Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Joystick.rst

 In this project's code, we will read the ADC values of X and Y axes of the Joystick, and read digital quality of the Z axis, then display these out in Terminal.

-C Code 12.1.1 Joystick
+C Code Joystick
 ----------------------------------------------------------------

-If you did not configure I2C, please refer to Chapter 7.
+If you did not configure I2C, please refer to :ref:`Chapter 7 <ADC>`.
 If you did, please continue.

 First, observe the project result, and then learn about the code in detail.

 .. hint::

     :red:`If you have any concerns, please contact us via:` support@freenove.com

 1. Use ``cd`` command to enter 12.1.1_Joystick directory of C code.